Frequently Asked Questions about Auburn School District's Professional Learning Community (PLC) Late Starts

 Do the buses run one hour late?

-What do teachers do during the one hour PLC late starts?
+What do teachers do during the one-hour late starts of PLC?

 National research supports that teachers working in collaboration with one another to improve student learning results in more learning for all students.
 Teachers work in grade level or content teams by subject area to identify common agreements on what all students should know and be able to do as a result of a class or course; develop common assessments to measure student progress on those standards; identify students that need additional time and support; and identify options for students that have already met the standards.
 Teaching is generally an isolated profession throughout the nation and Auburn School District is working to improve student learning by developing a more collaborative culture.